NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 MODE
   BORE - When caged it will look straight ahead looking for something within range to lock on (and for RB24J it prefers to have view of a hot engine).
          This is another mode that is handy for dogfight with radar off when the enemy can be seen and manouvred onto bore.
-MODE
-  SLAV - Seeker slaved to either radar or cursor on MI/HUD.
-To use cursor make sure to have the seeker caged.
-         Then make sure you haven't transfered the cursor to the TI display and that PEK is lit up.
-See cursor section in this document for details on how to control it.
-         Then make sure the radar haven't selected anything (click to deselect).
-         Then use cursor to tell the seeker where to look.
-You will see the seeker head position both in MI and in HUD (when inside its view).

 SYST
 ----